imagekit-developer/imagekit-php/README.md

 https://ik.imagekit.io/your_imagekit_id/tr:h-300,w-400/default-image.jpg?v=123&ik-t=1654183277&ik-s=f98618f264a9ccb3c017e7b7441e86d1bc9a7ebb
 ```

-You can manage [Security Settings](https://docs.imagekit.io/features/security#restricting-unsigned-urls) from the dashboard to prevent unsigned URLs usage.
+You can manage [security settings](https://docs.imagekit.io/features/security#restricting-unsigned-urls) from the dashboard to prevent unsigned URLs usage.
 In that case, if the URL doesn't have a signature `ik-s` parameter or the signature is invalid, ImageKit will return a forbidden error instead of an actual image.

 ### List of supported transformations